betajippity/betajippity.github.io/_posts/2020-07-31-shipshape-renderman-challenge.md

 [![Figure 26: Initial kit-bashed / hand-painted exemplars for streak and droplet wet maps.]({{site.url}}/content/images/2020/Jul/shipshape/painted_wetmask.jpg)]({{site.url}}/content/images/2020/Jul/shipshape/painted_wetmask.jpg)

-Next, to make the maps repeatable and much larger, I used a custom tool I previously wrote that implements a practical form of histogram-blending hex tiling [(Burley 2019)](http://jcgt.org/published/0008/04/02/).
+Next, to make the maps repeatable and much larger, I used a custom tool I previously wrote that implements a practical form of histogram-blending hex tiling [[Burley 2019]](http://jcgt.org/published/0008/04/02/).
-Hex tiling with histogram preserving blending, originally introduced by [Heitz and Neyret (2018)](https://doi.org/10.1145/3233304), is one of the closest things to actual magic in recent computer graphics research; using hex tiling instead of normal rectilinear tiling basically completely hides obvious repetitions in the tiling from the human eye, and the histogram preserving blending makes sure that hex tile boundaries blend in a way that makes them completely invisible as well.
+Hex tiling with histogram preserving blending, originally introduced by [Heitz and Neyret [2018]](https://doi.org/10.1145/3233304), is one of the closest things to actual magic in recent computer graphics research; using hex tiling instead of normal rectilinear tiling basically completely hides obvious repetitions in the tiling from the human eye, and the histogram preserving blending makes sure that hex tile boundaries blend in a way that makes them completely invisible as well.
 I'll write more about hex tiling and make my implementation publicly available in a future post.
 What matters for this project is hex tiling allowed me to convert my exemplar map from Photoshop into a much larger 8K seamlessly repeatable texture map with no visible repetition patterns.
 Below is a cropped section from each 8K map: